Force over Distance: Chapter 18

 “We used your dream interface,” Young admitted.

 Young was losing the guy.
 He had, for some reason, been losing him since the moment the room cleared.
 Maybe since the moment they’d done their shot in tandem.
-He wasn’t sure why it always seemed to play out this way—a moment of accord, followed by explosive conflict.
+He wasn’t sure why it always played out this way: a moment of accord, followed by explosive conflict.

 That was probably a shit idea.

-“Last time you sat in the thing you got bolted through the hands and feet,” Young said, abandoning every plan he had.
+“Last time you sat in the thing you got bolted through the hands and feet,” Young replied, abandoning every plan he had.

-Rush buried his face in both hands, fighting down a complex wave of anger, of anxiety, of indignation, of shame.
+Rush buried his face in his hands and fought down a complex wave of anger, of anxiety, of indignation, of shame.

+Young grimaced.
 “Would it help if I apologized?”
-Young asked quietly.

 “I saw the day you cut out your SGC transponder,” Young said.
 “The day Telford came to get you anyway.”

-“Y’know, the thing about a dream interface,” Rush whispered, “is that, since it takes its cue from your own running processes, it’s pretty much a guaranteed terrible fuckin’ time.”
+Rush sighed.
+“Y’know, the thing about a dream interface is that since it takes its cue from your own subconscious processes, it’s pretty much a guaranteed terrible fuckin’ time.”

-“Yeah,” Young said quietly, trying to keep everything he’d experienced behind his mental wall.
+“Yeah.”
+Young tried to keep everything he’d experienced behind his mental wall.

-Rush gathered himself, dropped his hands, and looked at Young.
 “Out with it then.
 Whatever it is you’re doing your shite brick-job on.”
-He made a fluid circle in the air near his own temple.
+Rush made a fluid circle in the air near his own temple.

-“We found the AI within the memory,” Young said, doubling down on his ‘shite brick-job.’
+“We found the AI within the memory.”
+Young doubled down on his “shite brick-job.”

 “Right.
-An’ where else is it supposed to be if you force dream-structure onto its digital environment?”
+An’ where else is it supposed t’be if you force dream-structure onto its digital environment?”

 Young didn’t say anything.
-He mortared his ‘shite brick-job’ as best he could and projected a wordless stream of his intention to de-escalate straight at the scientist.
+He mortared his brick as best he could and projected a wordless stream of his intention to de-escalate.

-Rush lifted his fingers from the rim of his cup, spread them in wordless acknowledgment, and looked away.
+Rush lifted three fingers from the rim of his cup and spread them in wordless acknowledgment.
+He nodded.

-Young dialed back on the projecting.
+Young dialed back his projection.
 “In the interface, the AI tried to convince you it was Gloria.
 Do you, uh, remember that?”

 Rush made an equivocal hand gesture.
 “Some.”
 He sighed.
 “It’s not the first time.”
-Through their link, came a flash of Gloria, lying in a hospital bed, late afternoon sun pouring through windows.
+Through their link, came a flash of Gloria, pale against hospital sheets, late afternoon sun pouring through windows.

 “Does it understand what it’s doing to you, when it does shit like that?”

-Rush smiled faintly, and ran a finger delicately along the rim of his metal cup.
+The scientist ran fingertip along the rim of his metal cup.
 “I don’t believe its intentions are bad.”

 “What an image,” Rush whispered.